datawire/ambassador-docs/docs/emissary/pre-release/howtos/linkerd2.md

 2. Configure the target cluster $productName$ to support Linkerd health checks.

-    Multicluster Linkerd does its own health checks beyond what Kubernetes does, so a `Mapping` is needed to allow Linkerd's health checks to succeed:
+    Multicluster Linkerd does its own health checks beyond what Kubernetes does, so an `AmbassadorMapping` is needed to allow Linkerd's health checks to succeed:

     ```yaml
-    apiVersion: getambassador.io/v2
+    apiVersion: x.getambassador.io/v3alpha1
-    kind: Mapping
+    kind: AmbassadorMapping
     metadata:
       name: public-health-check
       namespace: ambassador